Ivan Krolo

-Ivan Krolo (born 23 January 2003) is a Croatian footballer who plays as a midfielder for Dugopolje, on loan from Lokomotiva.
+Ivan Krolo (born 23 January 2003) is a Croatian footballer who plays as a midfielder for Croatia Zmijavci.

 Club career

 Krolo signed a professional contract with Hajduk in 2022 August until the summer of 2027.
 Hajduk loaned Krolo to fellow Dalmatian first league side Šibenik for the second half of the 2022–23 season.

 Personal life

 Krolo grew up in Solin with family roots originally from Aržano.